varshashivanandk/Portfolio-Website-Main/portfolio-site/README.md

 - - Fully responsive layout using **Flexbox** and **media queries**
 - - Hamburger menu on small screens
-- - Embedded PDFs (certificates)
+- - Added JPGs (Certificates)
 - - Downloadable resume link
 - - Hover animations on buttons and icons
 - - Font Awesome icons (on contact page only)
-- - Clean layout and color scheme (pink, red, violet)
+- - Clean layout and color scheme (pink, red, etc)

 ---